sheerlox/auto_grader/README.md

 ## Test units

-I guess test units could be modules in a given folder (under a specific module) that would implement a behavior with `run` callback and must return either `:pass`, `:fail` or `{:error, error}`.
+I guess test units would be modules that would implement a behavior with a `run` callback and must return either `:pass`, `:fail` or `{:error, error}`.

-This way it is very easy to add new test units to be run on every submission.
+This way it is very easy to add new test units to be run on every submission by simply adding a new file and appending the module in a list in the config.